Ballots¶

 Returns True when either

-are in the relation of extended indifference orc1
+c1andc2are in the relation of extended indifference orc1is extended strictly preferred toc2.

 - first(cs=None)[source]¶